SchmitzAndrew/Power_Outage_Model/README.md

 ### Evaluation Metric

-We are going to be using the R^2 as our evaluation metric
+The evaluation metric that we are going to be using is the R^2.

-### Hypotheses

 #### Null Hypothesis:
 Our model is fair.
 The R^2 for Group X and Group Y are roughly the same, and any differences are due to random chance.